IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_trusted_profile_policy.html.markdown

 	- `id` - (String) The unique identifier of the IAM trusted profile policy.
 The ID is composed of `<profile_id>/<profile_policy_id>`.
 If policy is created by using <profile_id>.
 The ID is composed of `<iam_id>/<profile_policy_id>` if policy is created by using <iam_id>.
   - `roles`-  (String) The roles that are assigned to the policy.
   - `resources`- (List of objects) A nested block describes the resources in the policy.
+  - `tags`- (List of objects) A nested block describes the access management tags in the policy.

     Nested scheme for `resources`:
       - `service`- (String) The service name of the policy definition.